1940 Giro d'Italia: Participants

 Of the 91 riders that began the Giro d'Italia on 17 May 1940, 47 of them made it to the finish in Milan on 9 June May.
 Riders were allowed to ride as a member of a team or group; 41 riders competed as part of a team, while the remaining 50 competed as a part of a group.
 The eight teams that partook in the race were: Bianchi, Legnano, Gloria, Olympia, Lygie, Gerbi.
 Each team started with either six or seven riders.
 The Ganna team did not start the race due to the team's Belgian riders not being cleared to enter the country.
 There were also seven groups, made up of three to five riders each, that participated in the race.
 Those groups were: S. C. Binda, G. S. Battisti-Aquilano, U. S. Azzini-Universal, Cicli Viscontea, Dopolavoro Az.
 Bemberg, U. C. Modenese, Il Littoriale, Dopolavoro Az.
 Vismara, S. S. Parioli, and G. S. Mater.

 The peloton was composed primarily of Italian riders.
 The field featured two former Giro d'Italia winners with two-time winners Gino Bartali and Giovanni Valetti, who was the reigning champion.
 Bartali studied the route for the Giro intensely during the winter before the race and during reconnaissance rides, he befriended local business owners with the hopes of contacting for local road and weather conditions during the race.
 Other notable Italian riders included Olimpio Bizzi, Ezio Cecchi, and Fausto Coppi.
 The only non-Italian riders to compete in the race were Luxembourgian Christophe Didier and Swiss rider Walter Diggelmann.
 Bartali and Valetti were both seen a strong contenders for the overall title.

+Originally, a team sponsored by Ganna would have joined, formed by mostly Belgian riders.
+After the German invasion of Belgium, travel became difficult, and these Belgian riders were unable to reach Italy; from this team only Christophe Didier from Luxembourg was able to reach Italy.
+Didier was then allowed to race as member of the Olympia team, which was short three riders because three Swiss riders were also not able to reach Italy.